flashwing-04/showtime-website-project-archive/content/ss23/master/m3-intu/process.md

 {{<image src="Scribbles.png" caption="Some Scribbles developed during the concept phase" alt="Some Scribbles developed during the conception phase">}}

 {{<section title="Design">}}
 Following the completion of our concept, we moved onto the design process.
-First of all wireframes were created to define the feature set more concretely and establish a solid foundation for the high-fidelity prototype, that was then developed using **Figma**.
+First of all, wireframes were created to define the feature set more concretely and establish a solid foundation for the high-fidelity prototype, that was then developed using **Figma**.

 In digital learning environments, UI and UX design contribute significantly to the user experience, but also to the user's learning experience and outcome.
 Therefore, a clear course design with unambiguous symbols, labels and user guidance was also essential in the design of Intu.
 The primary goal was therefore to create an appealing and purposeful user interface that motivates and delights users while maintaining a strong focus on the main learning content.
 This balance was vital to ensure an engaging yet effective learning environment for our users.
 The entire design of Intu is thus based on a friendly color composition, a clean and well-structured layout, lightweight components and in general an unobtrusive interface design.